BadeaTayea/Multi-xPU-3D-Navier-Stokes-Solver/README.md

 ### Computational Setup
 To run Julia interactively on Piz Daint, the following steps were followed:

-1. Access Daint using the termina
+1. Access Daint using the terminal:
 ```bash
 $ ssh daint-xc
 ```